-Imagine you are carefully wading through knee-deep pools of water and thick, brown mud.
-Behind you trail five elementary students, each carrying a glass bottle and a small magnifying glass just like the one in your hand.
-You are an environmental educator and today you are leading a field trip of seven- and eight-year-olds along the edge of an important wetland, looking for insects.
+Imagine carefully wading through knee-deep pools of water and thick, brown mud.
+Behind you trail five elementary students, each carrying a glass bottle and a small magnifying glass like the one in your hand.
+You are an environmental educator, and today you are leading a field trip of seven- and eight-year-olds along the edge of an important wetland, looking for insects.
 These students have spent the last four months learning about insects in their science class and have been brought here today to see some bugs up close.

-After a few more minutes exploring, you will take this group back to where a table and drawing supplies have been set up, so they can diagram what they’ve seen and you can take another group out exploring.
+After a few more minutes exploring, you will take this group back to where a table and drawing supplies have been set up, so they can diagram what they’ve seen, and you can take another group out exploring.
 As an environmental educator, you know these students will go home today with greater knowledge and appreciation for insects and wetlands.

 Duties vary significantly from job to job, but the following list includes typical job duties one might encounter as an environmental educator: